The Cartographer's Daughter · Chapter 80

 Keep reading

-Chapter 81: The Repeated Morning
+Chapter 81: The Half Return

 The next chapter is ready, but Sighing will wait here until you choose to continue.
 Turn autoplay on if you want a hands-free countdown at the end of future chapters.